Services

 }

-service keeps the active shutdown notification channels in the
+The Shutdown service keeps the active shutdown notification channels in the

-map.
-When a reactor requests its state
+subscribers map.
+When a reactor requests its state signal, the service

-for that reactor.
+creates a new connector shut for that reactor.
 The corresponding channel

-map.
-The correspnding shut.events
+shut.channel into the subscribers map.
+The correspnding shut.events event

-stream is converted to a signal that is initially false
+stream is converted to a signal that is initially false, and will remove its

-subscription if the reactor later decides to call unsubscribe
+subscription if the reactor later decides to call unsubscribe.

 Finally, when the system gets shut down, all the existing subscribers receive